signalshore/signalshore.github.io/content/2019-11-24-The-quest-for-truth-and-other-things.md

 I read somewhere that
 > You don't know something unless you can argue both _for_ and _against_ it; cause otherwise your opinions are not well informed.

 This was a major learning moment for me personally.
+The fundamental idea is to analyze your life trough a very critical lens, so you can be sure that whatever you say, however you act, everything you do can be reconciled with your internal metric of truth.
+Otherwise, what's the point ?

 # Kindness and Empathy #